Vivienne de Silva Boralessa: Career

 While most of Boralessa's work was recorded on gramophone, she released a CD-based album containing her most popular tracks, entitled Sambudu Mangalle, in 2009.

 De Silva-Boralessa was the only artist to perform at the 2500th- (1955) and 2550th (2006) Buddha Jayanti as well as the 2600th (2011) Sambuddhatva Jayanthi celebrations held in Sri Lanka; she performed "Me pin bime" ("On this hallowed ground"), a song written for the occasion, in a duet alongside her son, Kapila at the latter occasion.
 She was also awarded the Kalabooshana award by the Sri Lankan Government for her services to the country's music industry.

 Personal life

 Vivienne de Silva-Boralessa married C.D.S.
-Boralessa (d.
+Boralessa (died.
 11 March 2013) in 1953 at the Galle Face Hotel in Colombo.
 The two met at the wedding of Vivienne Boralessa's uncle G.R.
 Edward, where Boralessa had approached her as a fan of her work.
 They had six children- Udaya, Ajith, Indrani, Devapriya, Kapila and Madhavi.
 Kapila Boralessa is himself a member of the Sri Lankan music scene and, along with his sister Indrani, holds the rights to their mother's estate.

 Vivienne de Silva-Boralessa died on 2 April 2017 at the Sri Jayawardenepura General Hospital after a brief period of illness.